I Am God

 About the Book

-God has bigger things that could be occupying him instead, such as observing the teeming universe with its dazzling panoramas, its rarefied interstellar wastes, its colliding galaxies and breathtaking supernovas.
-Instead, he can’t tear his eyes (so to speak) from the geneticist who’s unsettlingly avid when it comes to science, sex, and Sicilian cannoli.
-Whatever happens he must safeguard his transcendental dignity.
+God has infinitely bigger things to occupy his celestial attentions.
+Yet he can’t tear his eyes (so to speak) from the geneticist who’s unsettlingly avid when it comes to science, sex, and Sicilian cannoli.
+Whatever happens, he must safeguard his transcendental dignity.
 So he watches—disinterestedly, of course—as the handsome climatologist who has his sights set on her keeps having strange accidents.
 And as the lanky geneticist becomes hell-bent on infiltrating the Vatican’s secret files, for reasons of her own….

 “The well-wrought plot allows the unusually empathic Sartori to imagine a memorable woman character embroiled in Catholic hypocrisy, new age nature worship, testosterone-fueled careerism, and clerical pedophilia.
 Meanwhile the reflective side of the narrative gives the author the chance to explore all the implications of God-as-storyteller: omniscience, to name just one.
 A witty and profound confrontation with the most fundamental human problems.”